-This is an extensive article to discuss all about agile approach in both software and construction industry.
+This is an extensive article to discuss all agile approach in both software and construction industry.
 Agile has a proven record in software development kind project but in Capital Construction it yet to mark its significance.
 Let’s together review what is the Agile fuss is all about.

 What is an Agile Project Strategy?

-According to PMI®, one of the major concepts of agile is to deliver “usable” outputs from each sprint, providing return of investment to the organization and the customer.
+According to PMI®, one of the major concepts of agile is to deliver “usable” outputs from each sprint, providing a return of investment to the organization and the customer.

-Now make sure, it’s usable output not to confuse with WBS – Work breakdown structure in a capital construction industry where you divide project into small “chunks”.
+Now make sure, it’s usable output not to confuse with WBS – Work breakdown structure in a capital construction industry where you divide a project into small “chunks”.

 You can Read more about Lean Project Management